IPKISS & L-Edit documentation¶

 - Library organization

 - Learn how to organize your designs in IPKISS in general.
-This is relevant to both IPKISS and IPKISS.eda users.
+This is relevant to both IPKISS and IPKISS Link for Siemens EDA users.

 IPKISS runs natively on Linux and Windows.